-Placing and order for a nameplate is not something that needs to be a source of frustration.
-No matter if you are a senior buyer at a large company with multiple products needing a badge or a small business looking for a label with your contact information to place on your product, there are a few pieces of information that are always needed.
+Placing an order for a nameplate is not something that needs to be a source of frustration.
+No matter if you are a senior buyer at a large company with multiple products needing a badge or a small business looking for a label with your contact information to place on your product, there are a few steps to take before placing that order.
 This post offers a quick run down of three things to do before purchasing nameplates or labels.

 1 - Review Your Nameplate Requirements

-Companies need nameplates for a variety of reasons - from building brand awareness to tracking equipment as part of inventory control.
+Companies need a nameplate or label for a variety of reasons - from building brand awareness to tracking equipment as part of inventory control.
 There are many variables that come into play - What type of nameplate is needed?
 What information needs to be called out?
 What type of material is it made from?
 How will it attach to the product?
 Are there industry specs that need to be met?
 Is it exposed to indoor or outdoor environment?

 Before an order can be placed for a nameplate or label, be sure that you understand the type of nameplate that is needed and the revision is current.
 Company information can change from time to time, so it is a good idea to review the graphics and text to confirm if any updating is necessary.